Veryan4/truba/helm/README.md

   privateVapid: foobar # see below
   dockerConfig: foobar # see below
   airtableApiKey: foobar # see below
-  gmailPassword: foobar # see below
+  mailPassword: foobar # see below
 ```

 !!!
 VERY IMPORTANT !!!